nineseo/testnet-ki-rizon-Ibc/README.md

 # testnet-ki-rizon-Ibc

-In this tutorial, I will briefly describe the process of creating a relayer between two cosmos networks using an example Reason and Kichain, which are on different servers.
+In this tutorial, I will briefly describe the process of creating a relayer between two cosmos networks using an example Rizon and Kichain, which are on different servers.

 ## 1. Сheck whether it is possible to conduct cross transactions at the Rizon node:
 ```